 I made a matrix of Iowa, Yale, Duke, Harvard, Wharton and Northwestern MBA programs.
-It had data in it like average ages, GMAT scores, curriculum expectations, and price points.
+I included data like average age, GMAT scores, curriculum expectations, and price points.
 It was very clear to me that unless I wanted to spend $200,000 and/or become a full-time student, the University of Iowa provided exactly what I was looking for.
 It was the best value in terms of cost-efficiency and curriculum quality.

 Which classes could you apply immediately?

 My marketing classes.
-From a planning standpoint, being able to work through a value-proposition, understand what a sustainable competitive advantage is and how to define it, and look at what competitive forces drive the market was immediate for my daily operations.
-The week after I had those classes, I was at work and putting together a presentation and talking to our marketing team about how to implement some of what I’d learned.
+From a planning standpoint, knowing how to work through a value proposition, understand and define a sustainable competitive advantage, and look at competitive forces driving the market was immediate for my daily operations.
+The week after I had those classes, I was putting together a presentation at work and talking to our marketing team about how to implement some of what I’d learned.

 How did your team tackle its first big project?

 You put five alphas into brand new situation together and get them to work out how they’re going to address the problems without having roles assigned.
 There was a lot of pushing back and forth.
 Through seven days, I’ve never seen a team form up that quickly or successfully.

 By the end of that first week, we knew what we were doing and who was responsible for structure, schedule, editing, content generation.
 On a project-by-project basis, we had our team optimized to the point we were really successful.

 "My class was full of superstars.
 From a medical executive to manufacturing executive to someone who worked in the firearms industry—something I had no knowledge of—I was able to get an interesting cross-section of how their worlds operate and how different they are from architecture or strategic planning."